SOVLOOKUP/sovlookup/AWESOME-STARS.md

 ## TypeScript

+- [eta-dev/eta](https://github.com/eta-dev/eta) - Embedded JS template engine for Node, Deno, and the browser.
+Lighweight, fast, and pluggable.
+Written in TypeScript
 - [iron-fish/ironfish](https://github.com/iron-fish/ironfish) - A novel cryptocurrency focused on privacy and accessibility.
 - [appsmithorg/appsmith](https://github.com/appsmithorg/appsmith) - Low code project build any custom business software like admin panels, internal tools, and dashboards.
 Use 35+ pre-built UI widgets that connect to any database, GraphQL or REST API.
 Write all logic in Javascript.
 - [giscus/giscus](https://github.com/giscus/giscus) - A comments system powered by GitHub Discussions. :octocat: :speech_balloon: :gem: